-Sound pressure Just tractor running.
-Tractor window closed.
-76 dB(A) level measured at operator's (full operating speed) Tractor window open.
-78 dB(A) seat in tractor Tractor and Tractor window closed.
-82 dB(A) cab.
-Powerblade running. (full operating speed) Tractor window open.
+Sound pressure level measured at operator's seat in tractor cab.
+Just tractor running. (full operating speed) Tractor window closed.
+62 dB(A) Tractor window open.
+75 dB(A) Tractor and Powerblade running. (full operating speed) Tractor window closed.
+66 dB(A) Tractor window open.
 90 dB(A)

 Sound pressure levels measured all around the tractor and Powerblade at a distance away of 1 metre and a height of 1.6 metres, ranged from 92 - 98 dB(A).
 (The above test results were obtained using a randomly selected / modern tractor)